It’s no wonder mothers are burning out bigger than ever.

 Hidden Goals

 First off, we’re ditching goals here in this post.
 Goals as parents are out the door!
+Instead, let’s invite our own version of ourselves and our life in our own words.

 Not based on what’s happening on social media or what our mummy/daddy friends are doing.

 It’s our own (as in your own) creation for you to design however you want.
+Here’s an idea I wish to share that may help.

-It’s particularly good if you’re feeling stuck, lost or anxious about raising kids and navigating life (aren’t we all?)
+It’s particularly good if you’re feeling stuck, lost, or anxious about raising kids and navigating life (aren’t we all?)

 Think about:

-- How are you dressed and what state of health your body is in?
+- How are you dressed, and what state of health is your body in?

-- Where are you living and in what environment?
+- Where are you living, and in what environment?

 - What activities are you doing or working on?